Tennessee farrier charged in Arkansas

 When Gable had a horse for sale, Epperson scheduled an appointment for him and a friend to come to her farm.
 According to the criminal complaint, Gable and the buyer finalized the horse sale.
 During that time, Epperson was alone in the barn with her Tennessee Walking Horses.

-The next day Gable found her 3 horses dead.
-Her daughter Ashley Farrell had Chism (pictured) for 5 years.

-She says, “he was my best friend.”
+The next day Gable found her three horses dead.
+Her daughter Ashley Farrell had her buckskin TWH Chism there.
+Farrell says after five-years, “he was my best friend.”

-One of the other horses named Sally arrived only two weeks prior.
-The third horse, Vengeance, was with Gable for 10 years.
+One of the other horses that died, arrived only two weeks prior.
+The third horse named Vengeance was with Gable for 10 years.

 Documents state Epperson allegedly used Temik to kill coyotes around a deer stand and other animals he considered a nuisance.

 Epperson is out on $100,000 bond.
-His trial is scheduled for July 2014.